ositaka/design-code-tips-v2/src/pages/code/2021-05-03-replace-text-with-css-only.md

 }
 ```

-Please note that you can also archive this text replacement with JavaScript, but it requires a lot more of effort.
+Please note that you can also archive this text replacement with JavaScript, but it requires a lot more effort.